-Mrs Stephenson is a member of the house day team and works alongside Mrs Cockbain and Mrs Bragg looking after both the house and anyone who is unwell during the school day.
+Mrs Stephenson is a member of the house day team and works alongside Mrs Cockbain and Mrs Bragg.
+She ensures that the boys' floor is always shipshape and is a supportive and friendly face to talk to whenever any of our boarders are feeling a bit low or homesick.
+In addition to looking after both the house and anyone who is unwell during the school day, she also cleans at both Crosthwaite Music Centre and at Main School.

-As well as supervising the care of boarders whilst on duty, House parents take the boarders to doctors, dentists and hospital appointments when required.
+As well as supervising the care of boarders whilst on duty, House Parents take the boarders to doctors, dentists and hospital appointments when required.
 They also sometimes sleep over in the boarding house and are on-call for pupils who are ill during the night.
 If pupils need to miss school due to illness or are on study leave, the house is continually staffed and pupils are cared for.
 All our staff have been trained in First Aid, administration of medication and safeguarding.
-While on duty all our house parents are easily available to boarders for a chat, advice and support.
+While on duty all our House Parents are easily available to boarders for a chat, advice and support.